Admission deadlines: Fall - January 15

 The general requirements stated in this Bulletin under School of Engineering and Applied Science Regulations, Doctoral Programs.

-Students with a master of science degree must take a minimum of 30 credits, of which at least 18 credits must be credits in courses available for graduate credit, and at least 12 credits must be in dissertation research.
 Students with a bachelor of science degree must take a minimum of 54 credits, of which at least 36 credits must be in courses available for graduate credit, and at least 12 credits must be in dissertation research.
 The courses to be taken by the student must be approved by the student’s faculty advisor.
 In some cases, particularly when the student undertakes a doctoral program in a field other than that in which the earlier degree was earned, the program of study may exceed the minimum number of credits.
 No specific courses are required; the student and faculty advisor design the curriculum to meet the student's needs and goals.

-Preliminary Examination
+Preliminary examination

 The Department of Electrical and Computer Engineering requires doctoral students to pass a preliminary examination.
 Doctoral students who received their master of science degree prior to admission to the doctoral program must attempt their preliminary exam before completing 27 program credits or before completing three semesters after matriculation into the program, whichever is later.
 Direct entry PhD students, i.e., those with a bachelor of science degree, must attempt their preliminary examination before completing 36 program credits or before completing four semesters after matriculation into the program, whichever is later.
 The examination, which is offered every spring and fall semester, is guided by, but not limited to, the core material in the electrical and computer engineering master’s programs.
 Specific details regarding the examination are available on the department’s website.
 Normally, a student is allowed two attempts to pass the preliminary examination.
-The student selects a research advisor, also called dissertation director, by the end of the semester in which the student passes the preliminary examination.
+The student selects a research advisor, also referred to as the dissertation director, by the end of the semester in which the student passes the preliminary examination.

-Publication Requirements
+Publication requirements

-Every doctoral student is required to have a paper based on the student’s dissertation research published or accepted in a scientific journal before the student’s doctoral final examination.
+Every doctoral student is required to have a paper published as first author or receive final acceptance in a well-established journal in the field of the student’s research as approved by the student's faculty advisor before the student's defense.
 Doctoral candidates in the area of computer architecture and high-performance computing (CAHPC) may petition the department to have one or more full-length papers published in highly selective peer-refereed conferences to satisfy the journal paper requirement.
 Such a petition must be submitted by the student's dissertation advisor on behalf of the student, and requires the approval of the dissertation committee, CAHPC faculty, and the ECE department chair.

-Seminar and Colloquium Requirements
+Seminar and colloquium requirements

 • Seminar requirement—Students must present one departmental seminar, excluding the dissertation defense, prior to graduation.

-Graduation and Scholarship Requirements
+Graduation and scholarship requirements

-Students are responsible for knowing the University’s minimum GPA requirement for graduation and scholarships.
+Students are responsible for knowing the university’s minimum GPA requirement for graduation and scholarships.
 See School of Engineering and Applied Science Regulations, Graduation and Scholarship Requirements.